How to Use Episodic Content Marketing to Grow Your Business

 Once your character ideas are generated, decide on the number of episodes you need and create a storyboard to help develop how the story will unfold across the episodes.

 You want to tell a story that shows a struggle, is accurate, and feels non-scripted.
-Embrace transparency and show a behind-the-scenes view.
-Ultimately you want your episodic content to differentiate your brand and build customer connections.
+Embrace transparency and offer a behind-the-scenes view.
+Ultimately, you want your episodic content to differentiate your brand and build customer connections.
 To be in a class by yourself, you must create branded, entertaining content as part of a dedicated series for your targets' dreams, fears, and quirks.
 Tell your story in a unique way.

 Researchers have determined that during high-suspense moments your brain narrows in on what you see and focuses your attention on the story.
 When there's no suspense, your brain allows you to be distracted and focus on your surroundings.
 So get your audience lost in the narrative and keep them coming back by creating that level of suspense in your episodic content.